oban-bg/oban/README.md

   the second.
 - **Periodic (CRON) Jobs** — Automatically enqueue jobs on a cron-like schedule.
   Duplicate jobs are never enqueued, no matter how many nodes you're running.
+- **Job Priority** — Prioritize jobs within a queue to run ahead of others.
 - **Job Safety** — When a process crashes or the BEAM is terminated executing jobs aren't lost—they are quickly recovered by other running nodes or immediately when the node is restarted.